 If a student is attending another district under the inter-district school choice program and is receiving special education services, the costs of those services can be billed back to the sending district.
 The service rates for the circuit breaker program are used to determine the chargeback amount.

 A small number of severely disabled students attend state hospital schools.
 These students remain the fiscal responsibility of their home district.
 Charges for these students are assessed on line D2 of the Cherry Sheets.

-Additional information on special education finance is available on the ESE school finance webpage or by contacting the ESE School Business Services unit at 781-338-6585.
+Additional information on special education finance is available on the DESE school finance webpage or by contacting the DESE circuit breaker unit at CircuitBreaker@mass.gov .

-Editors note: Since ESE regulations allow communities and school districts to carry forward up to one year's worth of state reimbursement, DLS advises communities build balances in their SPED circuit breaker accounts in years when actual costs compare favorably with the budget so that in years when SPED costs increase unexpectedly or the circuit breaker reimbursement drops, there will be some circuit breaker revenue to cover any unforeseen costs.
-Building a circuit breaker balance is a good management practice as it eliminates some of the risk associated with these unpredictable SPED costs.
+Note: Since DESE regulations allow communities and school districts to carry forward up to one year's worth of state reimbursement, DLS advises communities build balances in their special education circuit breaker accounts in years when actual costs compare favorably with the budget so that in years when special education costs increase unexpectedly or the circuit breaker reimbursement drops, there will be some circuit breaker revenue to cover any unforeseen costs.
+Building a circuit breaker balance is a good management practice as it eliminates some of the risk associated with these unpredictable special education costs.